healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 Energy Consumption: 148 Wh

-We used a power meter to measure the Mueller’s total energy consumption to bring 1.5 liters of room-temperature water to a rolling boil.
-The result was 148 Wh which was slightly less than its peers and equated to an 8.4/10 according to our data.
+Our power meter recorded 148 Wh as the Mueller brought 1.5 liters of room-temperature water to a rolling boil.
+The result was slightly less than most counterparts and earned an 8.4/10 according to our rating system.

 ### Noise Level